-6.3 Model Validation
+6.3.
+Model Validation

-Observed and modelled surge at various locations from previous studies by [11], [12], [13] and [14] are provided in Table 3.
+Observed and modelled surge at various locations from previous studies by [9], [11] and [12] are provided in Table 3.
 The table also shows the modelled surge from the present study.
-A good agreement was found between the previous studies and the present study at Paradeep.
-However, the present model underpredicted surge at Ganjam and Gopalpur.
+A reasonable agreement was found between the previous studies and the present study.
 It should be noted that local survey bathymetry data is required to reliably predict surge at a location which was not available for the present study.
-Nevertheless, Table 3 provides surge at different locations reported by various authors which could be useful to researchers and practitioners.
+Nevertheless, Table 3 provides surge at Visakhapatnam reported by various authors which could be useful to researchers and practitioners.